OVERLORD7F/SVMU/README.md

 # SpaceVM Utility (SVMU)
-Utility to manage Virtual Machines in SpaceVM.
+Utility for managing Virtual Machines in SpaceVM.

 Written in python, uses [SpaceVM API](https://spacevm.ru/docs/6.5/api/) to collect and manage existing Virtual Machines in your SpaceVM cluster.